Patricio-Filice/QueryPlusPlus/README.md

 Simplified in a ERD:
 ![Domain ERD](/Assets/Images/ERD.png)

-We have an API related with the listing of products which can we queried through names, ids or descriptions, all of them upholded in this class
+We have an API related with the listing of products which can we queried through names, ids or descriptions, all of them in this class
 ![Request Without Query++](/Assets/Images/RequestWithoutQuery++.png)

 Using this code scenario will possible lead to a controller like this